sreejith-vu/K8s-Vagrant-Cluster/infra.md

 5. Install mysql in `test_instance` and create one sample database named `mydb`.
 Only MySQL and SSH port should be accessible from `bastion_host`.

-7. Write terraform script to spin up the above infra structure.
+7. Take AMI of all instances and write terraform script to spin up the above infra structure.

 8. Write anisble playbook to install the applications on `nginx_server` and `test_instance`.
 Also update below code in my.cnf.
 ```